carbon-design-system/carbon-elements/docs/guides/ibm-plex.md

 [`@carbon/type`](../packages/type) directly.

 However, the Google Fonts strategy loaded by default is not recommended for production use-cases.
-Below we offer several alternative ways to include IBM Plex in your project for a variety of situations.
+Below, we offer several alternative ways to include IBM Plex in your project for a variety of situations.

 If you feel like a situation isn't fully covered, or you have an idea for